Opinion: South Africans need to face some harsh truths | The China Post

 In 2008, the world watched in horror as more than 60 people were killed in an outburst of attacks against foreigners in South Africa.
 It has proved not to be an isolated incident: Xenophobia has lurked in the country over the past decade, rearing its ugly head every couple of years.

 The most recent spate of violence occurred just this week.
-It began on Sunday evening in Jeppestown, a suburb in Johannesburg.
-Reports say the violence sparked in reaction to the deaths of at least two people killed in a building fire.
+It began on Sunday evening in Jeppestown, a suburb of Johannesburg.
+Reports say the violence was in reaction to the deaths of at least two people killed in a building fire.

-The attacks then spread to other parts of Johannesburg, including its central business district, Malvern, Tembisa, Katlehong and Alexandra — all typically working class areas that house and employ foreign nationals.
+The attacks then spread to other parts of Johannesburg, including its central business district and typically working class areas that house and employ foreign nationals such as Malvern, Tembisa, Katlehong and Alexandra.

 “There can be no justification for any South African to attack people from other countries,” he said in a video posted to Twitter on Tuesday.
 Ramaphosa said the attacks on businesses owned by “foreign nationals is something totally unacceptable, something that we cannot allow to happen in South Africa.”